CashScript/cashscript-playground-old/README.md

+:warning: **This repository has been archived and got replaced by [CashScript/cashscript-playground](https://github.com/CashScript/cashscript-playground)** :warning:

 # CashScript Playground
 The CashScript Playground is a way to write CashScript contracts and immediately interact with them in the browser.
 It is inspired by Ethereum's Remix, but slightly less feature-rich.